puzzle/ng-time-chart/documentation/howto_create_new_version.md

 ## Publish to NPM
 1. Run `npm run build`, this will build the library in the _dist_-directory
-2. Log into npm `npm login`, using credentials from cryptopus
+2. Log into npm `npm login`, using your own credentials
 3. `cd` into the _dist/ng-time-chart_-directory
 4. Publish new version `npm publish`